picoders1/HEALTH-INSURANCE-RENEWAL-PREDICTION-and-CUSTOMER-SEGMENTATION-ANALYSIS/README.md

 # 4. Data Understanding

 The first step in data understanding is Data Collection.
 The feature set used in this project was taken from the MySQL database, containing 42 features related to the health insurance renewal policy.
 The output variable for this project is “Renewal: Yes or No”, which is a discrete data type.
-So this project will focus on the classification machine learning algorithm
+So this project will focus on the classification machine learning algorithm.

 # 5. Exploratory Data Analysis(EDA)